B. S. Perera

-Balasuriyage Steven Perera (31 March 1924 – 24 June 1982 as බී. එස්. පෙරේරා) [Sinhala]), popularly as B. S. Perera, was an actor in Sri Lankan cinema and theater as well as a director and singer.
+Balasuriyage Steven Perera (31 March 1924 – 24 June 1982 as බී. එස්. පෙරේරා) [Sinhala]), popularly known as B. S. Perera, was an actor in Sri Lankan cinema and theater as well as a director and singer.
 One of the earliest pillars and popular comedy artists ever in Sri Lankan film history, Perera had a career spanned about three decades.
 He holds the record for the highest number of films acted by a Sri Lankan well over 180 films.

 Personal life

 Perera was born on 31 March 1924 in Colombo.
 His father was Balasuriyage Adwin Perera.
 He was a talented artist in the Tower Hall era.
 He received his primary education at Maligakanda Government School, Colombo (currently known as Mahinda Maha Vidyalaya, Maligakanda) and later studied at Sangaraja Vidyalaya, Maradana (currently known as Sri Sangaraja Central College, Colombo 10).
 In 1939, Perera joined the Army and joined the Colombo Municipal Council at the end of World War II.

 Before entering cinema, Perera worked as a Tram car driver.
 Due to an accident he lost part of the vision.
 Although he underwent eye surgery, he suffered a tear in his eye causing a strabismus condition.
 After the accident, he served as a trolley bus inspector.

 Perera was married to B.A.D.
 Gnanawathi.
-The couple had five daughters - elder Sriyani, younger Sriyani, Brinda, Rajathi, Princy - and two sons - Sunil Wesley and Ravindra.
+The couple had five daughters – elder Sriyani, younger Sriyani, Brinda, Rajathi, Princy – and two sons – Sunil Wesley and Ravindra.
 Sunil Wesley was a professional commercial artist and singer.
 Second son Ravindra has acted in few films such as Yakadaya and Duppathage Hithawatha and then retired from the Chilaw Railway Department.

 Perera died on 24 June 1982 in Chilaw after a brief illness at the age of 58.